Deafheaven

-Deafheaven is an American blackgaze band formed in 2010.
-Originally based in San Francisco, the group began as a two-piece with singer George Clarke and guitarist Kerry McCoy, who recorded and self-released a demo album together.
+Deafheaven is an American blackgaze band formed in 2010 in San Francisco.
+The group began as a two-piece with singer George Clarke and guitarist Kerry McCoy, who recorded and self-released a demo album.
 Following its release, Deafheaven recruited three new members and began to tour.
-Before the end of 2010, the band signed to Deathwish Inc. and later released their debut album Roads to Judah, in April 2011.
-They popularized a unique style blending black metal, shoegaze, and post-rock, among other influences, later called blackgaze by reviewers.
+Before the end of 2010, the band signed to Deathwish Inc. and released their debut album, Roads to Judah, in April 2011.
+They popularized a blend of black metal, shoegaze, and post-rock, among other influences, later called blackgaze by reviewers.

-Deafheaven's second album, Sunbather, was released in 2013 to wide critical acclaim, becoming one of the best reviewed albums of the year in the US.
-In 2015 the band followed up with New Bermuda and in 2018 with Ordinary Corrupt Human Love.
-Their 2021 album, Infinite Granite, drastically reduced the presence of screamed vocals.
-In 2025, they released Lonely People with Power, which featured a heavier and more aggressive sound.
+Deafheaven's second album, Sunbather, was released in 2013 to critical acclaim, becoming one of the best reviewed albums of the year in the US.
+In 2015, the band followed up with New Bermuda and in 2018 with Ordinary Corrupt Human Love.
+Their 2021 album, Infinite Granite, reduced the black metal elements in favor of a shoegaze sound, with mostly clean vocals from Clarke.
+In 2025, they released Lonely People with Power, a return to their blackgaze sound.

 History

 Formation and demo (2010)

-Deafheaven formed in February 2010 in San Francisco, California with vocalist George Clarke and guitarist Kerry McCoy, who previously performed in the grindcore band Rise of Caligula together.
-Clarke is not sure how he arrived on the name Deafheaven, though he is aware of its appearance in William Shakespeare's Sonnet 29.
-The two words 'deaf' and 'heaven' were combined as a homage to Slowdive.
+Deafheaven formed in February 2010 in San Francisco, California with vocalist George Clarke and guitarist Kerry McCoy, who previously performed in grindcore band Rise of Caligula together.
+Clarke is unsure how he arrived at the name Deafheaven, though he is aware of its appearance in William Shakespeare's Sonnet 29.
+The words 'deaf' and 'heaven' were combined as a homage to Slowdive.

 Clarke and McCoy recorded an untitled demo album in April 2010 at Atomic Garden Studios with Jack Shirley for about US$500, which the band could not afford at the time.
-Because the duo did not own an electric guitar or amp at the time, the demo was written on an acoustic guitar and recorded with equipment borrowed from the studio.
-The untitled demo, which was released digitally and on cassette tape in limited quantities, featured four songs that combined traditional black metal and post-rock.
-Originally, Deafheaven did not intend to release the material, but they later sent it out to a few of their favorite blogs.
-After the demo had been positively received, Clarke and McCoy recruited three additional musicians—bassist Derek Prine, guitarist Nick Bassett of the shoegaze band Whirr (formerly Whirl) and drummer Trevor Deschryver, who responded to an ad on Craigslist—to form a five-piece group, and started playing their first shows in July 2010.
+Because the duo did not own an electric guitar or amp at the time, the demo was written on an acoustic guitar and recorded with borrowed equipment.
+The untitled four-song demo, released digitally and on cassette tape in limited quantities, combined traditional black metal and post-rock.
+Deafheaven did not intend to release the material, but sent it out to some of their favorite blogs.
+After the demo was positively received, Clarke and McCoy recruited bassist Derek Prine, guitarist Nick Bassett of shoegaze band Whirr (formerly Whirl), and drummer Trevor Deschryver, who responded to an ad on Craigslist.
+The five-piece played their first shows in July 2010.